mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 One way to make this more practical is that, the first party could instead sign that they are willing to trade at a particular price, up to a particular maximum volume.
 We call this a "partial fill", in analogy with partial-fill limit orders in traditional exchanges.

+**Note** however, that this is not conceptually an implementation of an "exchange" which accepts and then determines settlement of orders.
+It's more like a fancy quoting service, wherein one party can offer a signed quote which another party may act on or ignore.

-We want to extend the MCIP #31 functionality to support this.
+We want to extend the [MCIP #31](https://github.com/mobilecoinfoundation/mcips/pull/0042) functionality to support this.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 An input rules object may now optionally contain a "partial fill rules" specification.

-When a Signed Contingent Input (SCI) containing partial fill rules is incorporated into a transaction, there is an implicit "Partial fill fraction", which is the fraction of the maximum volume that is actually transacted.

 A partial fill specification includes:

 * A list of TxOut's that may be partially filled.
-Each tx out here is called a "fractional output".
+Each tx out here is called a "partial fill output".
-* A fractional change output.
-This sends any left-over value from the signed input to the originator when the order is partially filled.
+* A partial fill change output.
+This sends any left-over value from the signed input to the originator when the quote is partially filled.
-* A maximum change output value.
-This is configurable by the originator and allows them to an implied floor on the partial fill fraction to prevent filling the order for dust amounts, which can be a form of griefing.
+* A minimum fill value.
+This is configurable by the originator and allows them to prevent filling the quote for dust amounts, which can be a form of griefing.

+These partial fill rules are specified (and signed) the **originator** of an SCI, who is conceptually offering a price quote.

+When a Signed Contingent Input (SCI) containing partial fill rules is incorporated into a transaction by the **counterparty** to a swap, there is an implicit
+"partial fill fraction", which is the fraction of the maximum allowed volume that is actually transacted when the transation settles.

+When a transaction contains partial fill rules, they must be satisfied, or the transaction is invalid, and this is enforced by the consensus network.

-To satisfy partial fill rules, all fractional outputs and the change output must appear in the TxPrefix, similarly as required_outputs in MCIP #31.
-However, the amounts of these TxOut's are allowed to be different -- every other field must be the same.
-Transaction validation must confirm that the amounts are different in an acceptable way.
+To satisfy partial fill rules, all partial fill outputs and the partial fill change output must appear in the TxPrefix, similarly as required_outputs in MCIP #31.
+However, the amounts of these corresponding TxOut's are allowed to be different -- every other field must be the same.
+These modified TxOut's which are actually the ones which will enter the blockchain ledger, are called the "fractional outputs" and "fractional change output".
+These TxOut's are created by the **counterparty** by modifying the TxOut's which the originator signed.
+Essentially, the amounts are all modified according to the **partial fill fraction** which the counterparty desires.
+Transaction validation must confirm that the amounts are different in an acceptable way, making sure that each fractional output is large enough.

+An example partial fill flow goes like this:
+* Alice (the originator) has an output for 1500 MOB.
+Alice would like to trade up to 1000 MOB for MEOWB at a price of 10 MEOWB/MOB.
+  Alice doesn't want the trade to happen unless the counterparty takes at least .1 MOB.
+* Alice creates an SCI using her 1500 MOB input.
+  * She creates a required output to herself for 500 MOB
+  * She creates a fractional output to herself for 10,000 MEOWB
+  * She creates a fractional change output to herself for 1000 MOB
+  * She sets the min_fill_value to .1 MOB, (but expresses this in picoMOB, the smallest representable units).
+* Bob (the counterparty) sees this quote, and wants to trade 200 MEOWB for 20 MOB (+ transaction fee).
+  * Bob adds this quote to the transaction builder, and indicates that he wants to fill 2% of the quote.
+  * Bob adds an input worth at least 200 MEOWB + transaction fee.
+  * Bob adds a change output with any MEOWB change to himself.
+  * Bob assigns a 20 MOB output to himself.

+When the transaction settles, Bob has paid net 200 MEOWB + transaction fee, and received net of 20 MOB.
+Alice has paid a 1500 MOB output, and received the 500 MOB required output, and a 980 MOB fractional output, as well as 200 MEOWB from Bob.

+# Reference-level explanation
+[reference-level-explanation]: #reference-level-explanation

+The reference level explanation splits into two parts -- the Amount shared secret, and the schema and validation of the new SCI fields.

+Neither of these are legal before block version 3.
+The new SCI fields are legal in block version 3, and the alternate derivation for
+`TxOut` `MaskedAmount` must be used after block version 3.

+## Amount shared secret

-In order to verify that partial fills were performed correctly, we must reveal the amounts of all fractional outputs and corresponding outputs in the `TxPrefix` to the enclave.
+In order to verify that partial fills were performed correctly, we must reveal the amounts of all fractional outputs (which correspond to partial fill outputs) in the `TxPrefix` to the enclave.
 To do this, we reveal the secret which underlies both the amount commitment and the masked value, so that the enclave can essentially do view-key matching on these TxOut's.
+A new mechanism is specified to do precisely this, called Amount shared secret.

 In order to avoid revealing unnecessary information, we modify the derivation of the value mask and the amount blinding factor of the Pedersen commitment from the TxOut shared secret.
 We introduce a second step, with a second key called the Amount shared secret.

+Before:
 ```mermaid
 graph TB
     A[TxOut SharedSecret] -->|hkdf sha512| B[MemoKey]